chayawaxstock/new-managerTasks/README.md

         * GetAllProjects- get all the projects in this company,that belongs to this team leader.
         The team leader can see the status of each project.
-        (the function in the reports is `get project reports` that gets all the project's details.)

         * GetPresenceStatusPerWorkers- by this function the team leader can see a graph of his workers.
            requierd data: `teamLeaderId`

     * Worker screens:

-     * Send Email- send email from the worker to his manager. requierd data: `Email` objeat and a `User` object
+       * Send Email- send email from the worker to his manager. requierd data: `Email` objeat

       * GetAllProjects- get all the projects in this company,that belongs to this worker.
         The worker can see the status of each project.
-        (the function in the reports is `get project reports` that gets all the project's details.)

-    * The worker can see also a graph of his projects by the month.
+      * The worker can see also a graph of his hours done for his projects.

 ***